Recoskie/Fl64/docs/Examples.md

   <h2>At the smallest scale.</h2>

-  The Golden ratio is the sub structure to all other numbers.
-Including all irrational numbers.
+  The Golden ratio is the smallest distance possible per part across a number.
+It can be added together by adding previous number to the next number creating a set called the Fibonacci sequence.

   <br /><br />